AlwaysMohan/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe_Apk
-Simple Tic Tac Toe game build on Android Studio using Java.
+This is Tic Tac Toe game made using java.